tzaeschke/phtree-site/index.md

 <!-- Detailed performance measurements (java implementation) are available [here](https://github.com/tzaeschke/TinSpin/blob/master/doc/benchmark-2017-01/Diagrams.pdf). -->

-This section shows the result for a synthetic dataset with stringly clustered data.
+This section shows the result for a synthetic dataset with strongly clustered data.
 The dataset forms a cube between $(0...1)$ in any dimension with uniformly random distributed clusters.
 Each cluster consists of 100s or 1000s or more points (floating point coordinates).

 2D CLUSTER dataset (each blob is a cluster)|
 :-------------------------:|:-------------------------: